Managing Stress Under the Coronavirus Quarantines

 Remember that it’s natural to feel upset or stressed when we’re in the middle of an unprecedented situation.
 Everyone handles stress differently so be understanding with those around you.
 Something that rolls right off one person may derail another.
 We all need to be gentle with and supportive of ourselves and others.
 According to the Centers for Disease Control and Prevention, “Taking care of your emotional health during an emergency will help you think clearly and react to the urgent needs to protect yourself and your family.
 Self-care during an emergency will help your long-term healing”; if you don’t feel healthy make sure to look for adequate medical attention.

 How do you practice self-care?
 What activities help you relax and get a grip on the things that are weighing you down?
 There’s no reason not to go for a walk or run and fresh air will provide added benefit (on rainy days, I’ve been known to do 30-minute walks around my basement with flights of stairs thrown in every few minutes).
 This is a great time to try that new recipe you cut out months ago.
 Get caught up on organizing photos or your home office or whatever you’ve been putting off.
 Reach out to a friend or family member, especially someone who may be isolated during this time.
 Play some music and “dance like nobody’s watching” (Mark Twain) or read a book or check out a show you’ve wanted to watch.
-You can check out LA Weekly and read these interesting articles about CBD and how it can help people reduce their stress and anxiety specially on this situation we are all going through.
+Recent studies also suggest that Delta 8 THC gummies helps alleviate stress and anxiety.
+You can check out LA Weekly and read these interesting articles about CBD and how it can help people reduce their anxiety specially in this situation we are all going through.

 Try to avoid too much news and get your news from a reliable source.
 Ohio Governor DeWine and Department of Health Director Amy Acton give a daily 2 p.m. update at www.coronavirus.ohio.gov.
 There’s also a terrific video of Dr. Acton showing proper hand washing technique.
 We can all learn a lot from her calm demeanor and delivery about how to face a daunting situation.